rust-rocksdb/rust-rocksdb/README.md

 ============
 [![Build Status](https://travis-ci.org/spacejam/rust-rocksdb.svg?branch=master)](https://travis-ci.org/spacejam/rust-rocksdb)

 This library has been tested against RocksDB 3.8.1 on linux and OSX.
-The 0.0.4 crate should work with the 1.0.0-alpha.2 Rust release.
-Currently, travis is only testing the nightly, but this may change when the beta drops.
+The 0.0.5 crate should work with the Rust nightly release as of 7/1/15.

 ###### Prerequisite: RocksDB
 ```bash
 wget https://github.com/facebook/rocksdb/archive/rocksdb-3.8.tar.gz